Software Development Analytics in Practice: A Systematic Literature Review: Research Methodology

 \subsubsection{Search Strategy}

 \textbf{Search Terms.} Based on the research questions, keywords were extracted and used to search the primary study sources.
-The search string consists of determine the main terms from the topics being researched, including synonyms, related items and alternative spelling.
+The search string included the main terms from the topics being researched, including synonyms, related items and alternative spelling.
 It is based on the same strategy used by \cite{Chen2011ALines} and is presented as follows:

 \begin{quote}

 \textit{("software analytics" OR "software development analytics") AND ("process mining" OR "data mining" OR "big data" OR "data science") AND ("study" OR "empirical" OR "evidence based" OR "experimental" OR "in vivo")}